 - Your child’s current needs will be assessed, and a targeted plan made to support their next steps in development.

 - The plan will be put in place, usually for a few weeks, before being reviewed to see how effective it has been with helping your child to make progress.

 - The process will continue for as long as your child needs the extra help.
 You should be fully involved with the discussions about your child’s needs, the support which is put in place for them and any reviews.

 - The review of the plan will help identify if your child is progressing and if the support needs to change.
 If it does, a personalised plan will be written with you.
 A personalised plan could, for example, include speech therapy or physiotherapy targets.

 - If your child’s early years provider feels your child needs help from other early years professionals they will talk to you about their concerns and discuss how to access further specialist support.

-If an early years provider or school feel they can’t meet all your child’s needs, they may ask for advice at the Local Inclusion Forum Team (LIFT).
+If an early years provider feel they can’t meet all your child’s needs, they may ask for advice at the Local Inclusion Forum Team (LIFT).
 You’ll be asked for consent before your child is discussed at a LIFT meeting.

 LIFT is a group of specialists and practitioners from other early years settings.
 The aim of the group is to find solutions and offer advice, they will look at your child's strengths and the difficulties they face and see how they can help.

 A LIFT meeting has various outcomes, examples include:

 - advice, support and ideas from the discussion at the meeting to take back and try